tknerr/bills-kitchen/README.md

 This might take a while (you can go fetch a coffee).
 It will download the external dependencies, install the tools and prepare everything else we need in the kitchen into the `target/build` directory.
 Finally it runs the `spec/integration` examples to ensure everything is properly installed.

+## Running the Acceptance Tests

 To run the more comprehensive `spec/acceptance` tests:
 ```
 rake acceptance
 ```

-This will use various of the tools in the kitchen in combination, e.g.:
+This will use various of the tools in combination by running the main usage scenarios, e.g.:

 * cloning a sample application cookbook and sample infrastructure repository
 * running various commands like `bundle install`, `vagrant plugin install`, `vagrant up`
 * running different kinds of cookbook tests via `knife cookbook test`, `foodcritic`, `chefspec` and `test-kitchen`

+## Packaging

 Finally, if all the tests pass you can create a portable zip package:
 ```